Tesla, Inc.: Panasonic

 In January 2010, Tesla and battery cell maker Panasonic announced that they would together develop nickel-based lithium-ion battery cells for electric vehicles.
-The partnership was part of Panasonic's $1 billion investment over three years in facilities for lithium-ion cell research, development and production.

 Beginning in 2010, Panasonic invested $30 million for a multi-year collaboration on new battery cells designed specifically for electric vehicles.
 In July 2014, Panasonic reached a basic agreement with Tesla to participate in battery production at Giga Nevada.
 Tesla and Panasonic also collaborated on the manufacturing and production of photovoltaic (PV) cells and modules at the Giga New York factory in Buffalo, New York.
 The partnership started in mid-2017 and ended in early 2020, before Panasonic exited the solar business entirely in January 2021.

-In March 2021, the outgoing CEO of Panasonic stated that the company plans to reduce its reliance on Tesla as their battery partnership evolves.
+In March 2021, the outgoing CEO of Panasonic stated that the company plans to reduce its reliance on Tesla as its battery partnership evolves.

 Other current partners

 Tesla has long-term contracts in place for lithium supply.
 In September 2020, Tesla signed a sales agreement with Piedmont Lithium to buy high-purity lithium ore for up to ten years, specifically to supply "spodumene concentrate from Piedmont's North Carolina mineral deposit".
 In 2022, Tesla contracted for 110,000 tonnes of spodumene concentrate over four years from the Core Lithium's lithium mine in the Northern Territory of Australia.

-Tesla also has a range of minor partnerships, for instance working with Airbnb and hotel chains to install destination chargers at selected locations.
+Tesla also has a range of minor partnerships, for instance, working with Airbnb and hotel chains to install destination chargers at selected locations.

 Former partners

-Daimler AG
+Daimler

-Daimler AG and Tesla began working together in late 2007.
+Daimler and Tesla began working together in late 2007.
 On May 19, 2009, Daimler bought a stake of less than 10% in Tesla for a reported $50 million.
 As part of the collaboration, Herbert Kohler, vice-president of E-Drive and Future Mobility at Daimler, took a Tesla board seat.
-On July 13, 2009, Daimler AG sold 40% of its acquisition to Aabar.
-Aabar is an investment company controlled by the International Petroleum Investment Company (IPIC), which is owned by the government of Abu Dhabi.
+On July 13, 2009, Daimler sold 40% of its acquisition to Aabar, an investment company controlled by the International Petroleum Investment Company owned by the government of Abu Dhabi.
 In October 2014, Daimler sold its remaining holdings for a reported $780 million.

-Tesla supplied battery packs for Freightliner Trucks' Custom Chassis electric van in 2010.
+Tesla supplied battery packs for Freightliner Trucks in 2010.
 The company also built electric-powertrain components for the Mercedes-Benz A-Class E-Cell, with 500 cars planned to be built for trial in Europe beginning in September 2011.
 Tesla produced and co-developed the Mercedes-Benz B250e's powertrain, which ended production in 2017.
 The electric motor was rated 136 PS and 310 Nm, with a 36 kWh battery.
 The vehicle had a driving range of 200 km with a top speed of 93 mph.
 Daimler division Smart produced the Smart ED2 cars from 2009 to 2012 which had a 14 kWh lithium-ion battery from Tesla.